Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 • permits continuing without clear ownership

-When the intent behind a permit is lost, the permit becomes a piece of paper rather than a control.
+When the intent behind a permit is lost at handover, the permit becomes a piece of paper rather than a control.

 6. Permit Closure and Restart

 Restart and return to service are frequently treated as administrative steps.
-They are not, they represent one of the highest-risk phases of permit control.
+They are not.
+Restart represents one of the highest-risk phases of permit control.
+This is examined further in Restart Is the Most Dangerous Phase of a Permit System.

 Check: